KinsonDigital/Velaptor/Documentation/Branching.md

 <h3 align="center" style="color: #9E269E;font-weight:bold">Preview Feature Branches</h3>

-This branch is where a developer's work will be performed and merged back into a <span style="color: #CC99FF;font-weight:bold">preview</span> branch via a pull request.
-This provides the ability to add changes for a preview release.
+This branch is where a developer's work will be performed when implementing features/changes for a <span style="color: #CC99FF;font-weight:bold">preview</span> branch via a pull request, providing the ability to add changes for a preview release.
 - **Branch Syntax:** preview/feature/\<issue id\>-\<description\>
   - Example: preview/feature/123-my-branch
 - **Branches That Can Merge Into Preview Feature Branches:** none